🌐 Bucket List

 Instead of manually visiting the buckets with

-, all the buckets with their content are extracted:aws s3api list-objects --bucket {bucket_name} --no-sign-request
+aws s3 ls, you can directly uses3api, and by specifyinglist-objects, all the buckets with their content are extracted:aws s3api list-objects --bucket {bucket_name} --no-sign-request

 Skills Improved